Portland stabbing victims: An army vet and a college graduate

 - Rick Best served 23 years in the Army

-- Taliesin Myrddin Namkai-Meche graduated from college last year
+- Taliesin Myrddin Namkai Meche graduated from college last year

 (CNN)Dozens sat around a circle of flowers and photos to honor an Army veteran and a college graduate who were fatally stabbed at a Portland commuter train.